 In practice, these imbalances include both situations of vulnerabilities (e.g. high debt levels) and unsustainable trends (e.g. excessive increases in house prices or credit) that could result in abrupt and large, and hence damaging, adjustment.
 For example, having a large and persistent current account deficit is considered an imbalance if it runs the risk of leading to a 'sudden stop' and ensuing large welfare costs.
 By the same token, a large and persistent current account surplus may be an indicator that excess savings are not being used efficiently to sustain investment in the domestic economy.

 What are the next steps following the adoption of the Alert Mechanism Report?

 After the publication by the Commission, the AMR is discussed in the Economic and Financial Affairs Council (ECOFIN), the Eurogroup if they concern euro area Member States and with the European Parliament.
-Moreover, the European Council holds a discussion following the publication of the Annual Growth Survey and the AMR in order to agree on the main areas for coordination of economic policies and reforms.
+Moreover, the European Council holds a discussion following the publication of the Annual Sustainable Growth Strategy and the AMR in order to agree on the main areas for coordination of economic policies and reforms.

 Taking all feedback into account, the Commission prepares country-specific in-depth reviews in the following months and presents them in February.
 This involves a dialogue with the Member States concerned.
 It is be on the basis of the in-depth reviews that the Commission concludes whether imbalances or excessive imbalances exist, and subsequently prepares the appropriate policy recommendations for each Member State.